w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 `Permissions-Policy`, and its value is a [Structured Field Value](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html).
-(Technically, it's a structured Dictionary, whose names are the feature names, and values are either items or inner lists, but see the spec for all of the details there)
+(Technically, it's a structured Dictionary, whose names are the feature names, and values are either items or inner lists, but see the spec for all of the details there.)

-A policy which would previously have been expressed as
+A policy which would previously have been expressed as:

 ```http
 Feature-Policy: fullscreen 'self' https://example.com https://another.example.com;